marcelscruz/flutter-crash-course/README.md

-# Flutter - Destination App
+# Flutter - WordPair Generator

 Learning how to code in Flutter.